-Vocal's senior manager takes a look at the Content Moderation industry, its history, and how Vocal handles the daily polarization of user-generated content.
+Vocal's Head of Content takes a look at the content moderation industry, its history, and how Vocal handles the daily polarization of user-generated content.

 In 2008, a dispute over YouTube videos criticizing the Turkish president kicked off a chain of events that included a then-shocking instance of I.P. blocking on a national scale.
 For a brief period, Google restricted the entirety of Turkey from streaming a parody broadcast announcing "Today’s news: Kamal Ataturk is gay!"

 While the incident in Turkey happened in 2008, conversations around free speech and the "safe harboring" of ISPs date back to the 1990s when the Digital Millennium Copyright Act (DMCA) was codified as part of the United States Copyright Law.
-With it began a conversation that has only intensified as new media and technologies push the boundaries of free speech to heights unforeseen in the late '90s, when Windows 98 was da bomb and only 41% of adults even knew what it meant to be "online."
+With this law began a conversation that has only intensified as new media and technologies push the boundaries of free speech to heights unforeseen in the late '90s, when Windows 98 was da bomb and only 41% of adults even knew what it meant to "be online."

 Voluntary self-regulation means that, for the foreseeable future, [Google] will continue to exercise extraordinary power over global speech online.
 Which raises a perennial but increasingly urgent question: Can we trust a corporation to be good — even a corporation whose informal motto is “Don’t be evil”?

 George Washington University law professor Jeffrey Rosen, writing for the New York Times, asked this question in 2008, highlighting the radical disconnect between the ideology of a search engine that contains all the information in the world being run by a company that decides what can and cannot be searched.